ViewComponent/view_component/README.md

 Specs created by the generator should now have access to test helpers like `render_inline`.

+To use component previews, you'll want to [configure the preview path](#previewing-components) so that preview classes live somewhere besides the `test/` directory which is not present when RSpec is used.

 ## Frequently Asked Questions

 ### Can I use other templating languages besides ERB?